Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 ### Learning Activities

 - **Lecture** (45 mins): The instructor can cover the following: Key-Value Pairs, Dublin Core elements and the introduction to descriptive schemes, Metadata record, Thesauri, controlled vocabularies and classification: how to gather and disambiguate records by their attribute, data repositories, knowledge (records) organisation, Domains and cross-domain integration (Data Documentation Initiative, DDI), Descriptive metadata within data files (further coverage in structural metadata Learning Objective), connection to ontologies and linked data (in the Ontologies Module of this curriculum), the semantic triple and a brief view of the future.
 - **Metadata scavenger hunt part 1** (100 mins): Look in a library catalogue or bibliographic database and analyse the contents of one or two records in groups, to be taken up as a group.
 Points of interest could be how a search engine produced a particular result, which can point to issues with weighting in such a search.
 Consider how tags and descriptive metadata enable findability.
 A twist of this can be done on a platform that allows for folksonomies.
-If time allows, this scavenger hunt could compare and contrast records that use authority files and folksonomic tagging.
+If time allows, this scavenger hunt could compare and contrast records that use authority files and folksonomic tagging (this could be accomplished on platforms such as YouTube or Reddit, which do not necessitate logins).

 ### Materials to Prepare